Game Recs: 10 Sci-Fi/Fantasy Games with Nonbinary Characters

 A lot of games now have a gender-ambiguous player character or let you choose they/them pronouns, including a lot of games here, but I wanted to showcase some games that have more than that.
 Most of these have a romanceable character who is nonbinary.
 One is befriendable.
 One has a canonically nonbinary player character.
 And a lot of these games are queer in other ways too.
 Hopefully you’ll find something that sounds good to you!

-(My usual disclaimer: Not every character specifically says what their gender label is, some just use they/them pronouns, and in real life you shouldn’t assume based on pronouns, but for the purposes of helping people find rep, I’m including them in this post.
-If I’ve incorrectly included any characters, just send me an email.)
+(My usual disclaimer: Not every character specifically says what their gender label is, some just use they/them pronouns, and in real life you shouldn’t assign people labels based on pronouns, but for the purposes of helping people find rep, I’m including them in this post.
+If I’ve incorrectly included any characters, just let me know.)

 Monster Camp // Monster Con